farlowdw/software-development-handbook/blog/2023/2023-03-29-virtual-box-mac-ubuntu-shared/index.md

 -rw-r-xr-x@ 1 root  admin   7344 Jan 11 10:42 win_postinstall.cmd*
 ```

-The highlighted line above shows the file containing preseed script details we will need to update (i.e., `ubuntu_preseed.cfg`).
-The VirtualBox forum links above make it clear what the issue is in this file (offending line highlighted in red below):
+The highlighted line above shows the file (i.e., `ubuntu_preseed.cfg`) containing preseed script details we will need to update.
+The VirtualBox forum threads linked above make it clear what the issue is in this file (offending line highlighted in red below):

 ```a title="/Applications/VirtualBox.app/Contents/MacOS/UnattendedTemplates/ubuntu_preseed.cfg"
 ...